-Note: The MPLAB Harmony Graphics Composer is designed to automatically configure the Touch System Service and the Message System Service based on the user's request for touch screen input.
+The MPLAB Harmony Graphics Composer is designed to automatically configure the Touch System Service based on the user's request for touch screen input.

 This topic describes the basic architecture of the Touch System Service Library and provides information and examples on its use.